Now, what I was going to say, that the Medicaid, sorry, Medicare under Obamacare is now going to start doing sex change operations is the point.

 You know, so now it's like one every six months you could get.

-But no, I mean I didn't get any trouble.
+But no, I mean, I didn't get any trouble.

 The pharmacists were actually nice.

-Br wait, bring bring what in?
+Wait, bring what in?

-Like seven prescriptions that I was paying out of pocket.
+I had like seven prescriptions that I was paying out of pocket.

 Oh.

-So the one pharmacist said, okay, if you do this one today, when you come to pick up the other one, bring this and we could do another uh gift card for you.
+So the one pharmacist said, okay, if you do this one today, when you come to pick up the other one, bring this and we could do another gift card for you.

 Transfer.